 3. Zhao et al (2006) identified that up to 27 per cent of Chinese herbs are sourced from multiple species, making it impossible to accurately identify the species used if the herb is identified only by pinyin, Chinese characters or pharmaceutical name.
 Best practice is to label herbs supplied to a patient by the botanical name to allow for accurate reference to drug-herb interaction databases, accurate tracking of potential adverse events and the informed use of evidence from pharmacological research.

 Do you agree that herbs should be labelled according to their botanical name?
-If not what alternative do you recommend to address these safety issues and remove ambiguity in labelling? s overkill to require the botanical name for every herb to be supplied to every patient.
-It is sufficient to we the botanical name available at the prescribing clinic where it may be accessed if needed. ile "multiple species" may sound disturbing to the layman, the fact is that these species are for all ctional purposes medically-equivalent.
-This means that you will get a clinically-similar therapeutic effect
+If not what alternative do you recommend to address these safety issues and remove ambiguity in labelling?

 While "multiple species" may sound disturbing to the layman, the fact is that these species are for all functional purposes medically-equivalent.
-This means that you will get a clinically-similar therapeutic effect on humans from different species of plant.
+This means that you will get a clinically-similar therapeutic effect on humans (which, after all, is the "testing site" where the effects of Chinese herbs have been observed for all these centuries) from different species of plant.
 In most cases these "different species" are really very close botanically, such as in the Lilium species proposed as an example.
-Where there are significant differences in effect, this is stated in the full name in pinyin.